Need a Time Server?

 About

-We provide a set of NTP servers for use inside and outside of Purdue University.
-These consist of three stratum 1 time servers (GPS and CDMA-based) for any Internet users, and an additional stratum 2 server for internal Purdue users.
+We provide three NTP servers for use inside and outside of Purdue University.
+These consist of one stratum 1 time server (CDMA-based) for any Internet users, and two additional stratum 1 servers (GPS-based) for any users.
+A fourth (GPS-based) server is for internal Purdue use.

 -

-The stratum 1 servers are currently two Symmetricom® TymServe™ model 2100LD servers, which use GPS signals for their time standard, and one EndRun Technologies Tempus LX™ CDMA-based server, which uses cell-phone timing signals as a time standard.
-Positioning of the GPS antennas is such that 3 satellites are almost always in view, and we sometimes sync with 5.
+The CDMA stratum 1 server (andromeda, alias tock and ntp4) is currently a donated EndRun Technologies Tempus LX™ CDMA-based server, which uses cell-phone timing signals as a time standard.
 The location of the CDMA-based server is such that we have an extremely strong signal.
-Expected deviation of the time signal is less than 1 microsecond relative to UTC at the servers.

 -

 We make no guarantees about this service.
-The servers may go down at any time, or become unreachable to users outside Purdue.
+The servers may go down at any time, or become unreachable to users outside Purdue, although that is unlikely.
 We will try to maintain reasonable availability, but any service is provided on an "as is" basis as a courtesy.
 We make no warranties about the accuracy of the time signal beyond our good-faith belief that it is as accurate as can be achieved using our stock hardware and software.

 If you wish to use our time servers, we ask that you observe the following: